Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Interested in diving the Philippines?
 Check out our list of Top Dive Sites in the Philippines.

-Shrimps clean up a moray eel's head and mouth in Dumaguete, Philippines Enjoying the abundant reef at Dumaguete
+Best Scuba Diving in the World - Shrimps clean up a moray eel's head and mouth in Dumaguete Enjoying the Best Scuba Diving in the World at Dumaguete

 Practical Info